rowanfreeman/world-of-warcraft/the-war-within/liberation-of-undermine/quick.md

 ## Phase one

-- **Pay-Line**: Dodge the coins rolling through, stand near them to get a buff; tank or ranged go throw them
+- **Pay-Line**: Dodge the coins rolling through, stand near them to get a buff; tank or ranged go and clear coins when they hit the wall
 - **Foul Exhaust**: Big heals, get through the heal absorb
 - **Spin To Win!**: Interrupts on the Reel Assistants; Kill the adds, submit X and Y tokens; If you get the debuff move away and ask for a dispel
 - **Withering Flames**: Move away and ask for a dispel; everyone else dodge the flames